Kykal/nutrient-paste-dispenser/README.md

 [^1]: There is no need to have all 6 units of food in one hopper, you can ditribute them in all hoppers.

 ## Nutrient paste dispenser behaviour
-When a dish is requested the machine will
+When a dish is requested the machine will check all the hoppers to verify if a dish can be served, if the amount of food between all hoppers is more or equal to 6, a meal will be server and 6 units of food will be *consumed*.